LaiE89/Shark-Game-Unity/README.md

 # Shark-Game-Unity
-A Simple Shark Game created using Unity
+A Simple Shark Game created using Unity.
+Created by Ethan Lai

 This game was a difficult race against time.
 In the first minutes of the challenge, I was merely brainstorming ways to implement the game.
 I was mainly focusing on ways to implement a proper camera, and a clean character controller.
 I also needed time to model my own models.
 Once I finished the basics of the game, I decided to implement